liu-q16/liu-q16.github.io/_pages/about.md

 </style>

 <div class="intro">
 I am a Ph.D. student in the <a href="http://www.au.tsinghua.edu.cn/">Department of Automation</a> at <a href="https://www.stanford.edu/">Tsinghua University</a>, advised by tenured Assoc.
 Prof. <a href="http://www.au.tsinghua.edu.cn/publish/au/1714/2011/20110419135050094323216/20110419135050094323216_.html">Rui Jiang</a>.
-My research interests lie in various problems in Biomedical Informatics and Computational Biology.
-In particular, I am interested in developing machine learning algorithms for interpreting biomedical data and next-generation sequencing (NGS) data.
+My research area mainly covers deep learning and its applications in various fields.
+Currently, I've been trying to solve fundenmental problems in statistics, such as density estimation and Bayesian inference with deep generative models.
+Prior to that, I also tried to apply deep learning models in the field of biomedical informatics and computational biology, including pharmacology data, biomedical data and next-generation sequencing (NGS) data.
 </div>

 ## Recent News